 This is why a reliable app for parents to monitor text messages is essential.
 While Apple offers strong parental controls, they don’t let parents see their child’s actual text messages.
 Most monitoring apps don’t work well on iPhone, but BrightCanary was built for Apple devices — so it actually delivers.

-Here’s how BrightCanary’s free and Protection Plus text monitoring options work, plus how to set it up and keep your child safe.
+Here’s how BrightCanary’s monitoring plans work, plus how to set it up and keep your child safe.

 When parents think about online safety, they often forget about the risks associated with text messaging.
 Texting seems like a private form of one-to-one communication, but it really isn’t.